 However, researchers in most domains of cognitive psychology nowadays do not assume that all mental representations are of one exclusive type.
-For instance, in research on conceptual knowledge (for an overview, see Murphy, 2002, and Pecher, 2013), hybrid forms of mental representations are explicitly discussed.
+For instance, in research on conceptual knowledge (for an overview, see Murphy, 2002; Pecher, 2013), hybrid forms of mental representations are explicitly discussed.
 For example, a hybrid representation of the concept 'dog' could consist of a symbolic component listing typical attributes of dogs and also a component with experiential traces that stem from sensory experiences encountered in the past.
 Finally, it is worth noting that the two representational formats described above are unlikely to constitute a dichotomy in a strict sense.
-Instead, they may represent the endpoints of a continuum that ranges from modality-specific to abstract symbolic representations (see Figure 1; Meteyard et al., 2012; see also Gentner & Asmuth, 2019).
+Instead, they may represent the endpoints of a "continuum" that ranges from modality-specific to abstract symbolic representations (see Fig. 1; Meteyard et al., 2012; see also Gentner & Asmuth, 2019).
+We deliberately placed "continuum" in quotation marks because the transition from concrete to abstract might not be entirely continuous but may contain a discontinuity.